 The water in Frisco, Texas meets or exceeds all state and federal requirements for water quality and is safe to drink.
 Frisco’s system was also handed a superior rating by the Texas Commission on Environmental Quality (TCEQ).

 Frisco’s water is derived from a host of factors and filtering procedures.
 The city is required to meet certain state and federal regulations, but Frisco aims to surpass that quality with its own processes.
 The U.S. EPA (Environmental Protection Agency) requires water systems to test for more than 100 contaminants and must meet 91 regulations for water safety and quality.

 Frisco receives treated water from the NTMWD (North Texas Municipal Water District), which supplies water to approximately 1.8 million people across 10 counties in the North Texas region.
-The NTMWD reservoir system consists of five surface water supply sources.
+The NTMWD reservoir system consists of six surface water supply sources.